Selphie Tilmitt: Development

-A preadolescent version of Selphie appears in the Kingdom Hearts series, with the inaugural series instalment in 2002 being the character's first voiced appearance.
-She is voiced by Mayuko Aoki in the Japanese version, and by Molly Marlette in the English version.
+A preadolescent version of Selphie appears in the Kingdom Hearts series, with the inaugural series installment in 2002 being the character's first voiced appearance.
+She is voiced by Mayuko Aoki in the Japanese version and Molly Marlette in the English version.

 Appearances

 For Selphie's first appearance in Final Fantasy VIII, she encounters Squall while running late for class.
 She asks Squall to show her around as she is a recent transfer from Trabia Garden.
-During the Dollet exam, Selphie joins Squall's team after Seifer abandons them.
+During the Dollet exam, Selphie joins Squall's team after Seifer Almasy abandons them.
 She successfully graduates alongside Squall and Zell and becomes a SeeD, and the three are assigned to the same team.
 When Galbadia launches missiles at Trabia Garden, she reacts with outrage and helps destroy the missile base.
 She is depicted as active and energetic, although slightly clumsy.
 She participates in many extracurricular activities, such as planning the Garden Festival and running the school's online website, the Study Panel.

 Throughout the game, she revisits her childhood closeness with Irvine Kinneas, who serves as her copilot on the Ragnarok.
 A recurring character moment involve Selphie singing a song about trains during the party's train journeys.

 Other appearances

-In the 2002 video game Kingdom Hearts, Selphie appears as a juvenile resident of Destiny Islands and a friend of Sora.
+In the 2002 video game Kingdom Hearts, Selphie appears as a young resident of Destiny Islands and a friend of Sora.
 She is armed with a jump rope instead of nunchaku.
-Selphie returns in the 2005 sequel Kingdom Hearts II as Kairi's classmate, but lost all memory of Sora and the island.
+Selphie returns in the 2005 sequel Kingdom Hearts II as Kairi's classmate, having no memory of Sora.

-Selphie has appeared in several Final Fantasy franchise spin-off games, including playable appearances in titles like Dissidia Final Fantasy: Opera Omnia, and Final Fantasy Record Keeper.
+Selphie has appeared in several Final Fantasy franchise spin-off games, including playable appearances in titles like Dissidia Final Fantasy Opera Omnia and Final Fantasy Record Keeper.

 Promotion and merchandise

-In 2004, action figures of Selphie alongside Squall and Rinoa were distributed in North America by Diamond Comics.
+In 2004, action figures of Selphie alongside Squall and Rinoa were distributed in North America by Diamond Comics Distributors.

 Reception

 Selphie has been mostly well-received by the general public.
 She has been the subject of creative activities engaged by video game enthusiasts, such as cosplay.
-IGN staff ranked Selphie twenty-third place on their list of the best Final Fantasy characters published in 2008.
-In 2013 Selphie was ranked twelfth by Japanese fans in an official survey of favorite female Final Fantasy characters organized by franchise owner Square Enix.
-In 2020, NHK conducted an All-Final Fantasy Grand Poll of Japanese players, with Selphie ranked as the seventy-third greatest Final Fantasy character by Japanese respondents.
+Magazines have also called her as one of the best Final Fantasy character.